Frequently asked questions

 Acoustic, electric or bass?
 We don't discriminate by amount of air inside or the number of strings on it.
 If bringing an electric or bass you'll need to bring your own amp and cable and if bringing bass you're best going through the dedicated bass course.

 What if I miss a session?
-We're on the precipice of being fully booked so sessions can't be transferred but you'll be put in a WhatsApp group where we post videos from the session so you won't miss anything.
+Every term we sell out our courses so sessions can't be transferred but you'll be given a Google Drive folder where we post videos from the session so you won't miss anything.
 This also means we won't accept any dog ate my homework excuses for not getting the practice in after a missed session.
-Dog put my phone down the loo will be accepted
+Dog put my computer down the loo will be accepted

 What do I need to bring?
 A guitar, capo, tuner and a pen.
 Sometimes your resources will be emailed to you ahead of the session for printing, sometimes they will be bought to session for you.
 I am a bipedal man with only the London transport network to get me to class, therefore I can't lend you a guitar but I can offer you advice on what to get.

 What are my practice materials?
-The song sheets sent to you before class or given to you in class, videos made in class and added to your WhatsApp group, backing tracks posted onto our Soundcloud page, notes you make in class on the worksheets and photocopies of Barry's notes.
+The song sheets sent to you before class or given to you in class, videos made in class and added to your Google Drive folder, notes you make in class on the worksheets and photocopies of Barry's notes.
 Barry always takes the best notes.